Yousif-FJ/makeSandwich/Documentation.md

 ### Technology Stack
 #### Server A
-For this server, asp.net 8 with C# was used, mainly because developer familiarity with it.
-Here some reasons for using dotnet:
+ASP.NET (Core) 8 with C#.

+Using Controller Web API template.

+Reasons for using the technology:
+- The developer is familiar with the framework.
 - Great performance, C# is one of the best performing web frameworks.
 - Out-of-the-box support for many modern web application patterns. for example:
     - Support for Logging providers.